 13th Street Safety Project

-13th Street is an east-west street that borders between the South of Market neighborhood and Mission District, running underneath the elevated Central Freeway.
+13th Street is an east-west street that borders the South of Market neighborhood and Mission District, running underneath the elevated Central Freeway.
 On the ground level, 13th Street serves motor vehicle traffic traveling on and off the Central Freeway.
 Locally, this corridor connects travelers to and from the Mission District, Design District, Mission Bay, and South of Market neighborhoods.
 The 13th Street corridor is part of the Vision Zero High Injury Network, which are the 13 percent of streets that disproportionately account for 75 percent of severe and fatal traffic collisions.

 The 13th Street Safety Project aims to: